-West Virginia Day is a public holiday in West Virginia, schools and businesses are closed and people have the day off.
+West Virginia Day is a public holiday in West Virginia.
+Thus, schools and businesses are closed and people have the day off.
 If the day falls on a Sunday, it is observed on the next Monday.

-European settlers arrived at the territory that would become the state of West Virginia in 1671 and began building their settlement in 1725.
-Initially, the territory was named British Virginia Colony, and after the war for Independence was known simply as the state of Virginia, and comprised both the east and west sides of the Blue Mountains.
+In 1671, the European settlers arrived in the territory that would later become the state of West Virginia and began building their settlement in 1725.
+Initially, the territory was named British Virginia Colony.
+However, after the war for Independence, it was known simply as the state of Virginia.
+It comprises both the east and west sides of the Blue Mountains.

-The region to the west of the mountains was populated mostly by small farmers, and there was virtually no slavery.
-Slaves signified wealth, and therefore the ownership of slaves allotted representation in the state of Virginia, giving a voice only to wealthy plantation owners on the eastern side, who consequently were in charge of the legislature for the state of Virginia, ignoring the input and requests put forth by western Virginians.
+The region to the west of the Appalachian mountains was populated mostly by small farmers, and there was virtually no slavery.
+However, rich farmers or plantation owners controlled the region in the East, that is Virginia.
+Thus, it gave a voice only to them who were consequently also in charge of the legislature for the state of Virginia.
+They ignored the input and requests put forth by Western Virginians.

 At the outbreak of the Civil War, the Virginia General Assembly decided to secede from the Union and join the Confederate States.
 This caused an uproar among western Virginians, who were already unhappy with the elites ruling the state, and who had strong Unionist ideals.

-The biggest celebration on West Virginia Day happens in the State Capitol in Charleston, where events such as arts festivals, Civil War displays, exhibitions, and guided tours take place.
+The biggest celebration on West Virginia Day takes place in the State Capitol in Charleston, where events such as arts festivals, Civil War displays, exhibitions, and guided tours take place.

-The West Virginian landscape is known as one of the most beautiful in the United States, and as such, there are special offers for activities such as rafting and hikes, so the population can enjoy the state's natural beauty.
+The West Virginian landscape is known as one of the most beautiful in the United States.
+As such, there are special offers for activities such as rafting and hiking, so the population can enjoy the state's natural beauty.

 - West Virginia is known as 'The Mountain State' because of its mountainous landscape.